mflaviusm/The-Game-Master/README.md

 The quiz has been designed to be simple and easy to navigate.
 Any future updates will be supported with the current hierarchical structure.

-The start button will always be the only information users see when accesing the website, any other implementations and future updates being added either before or after the quiz game itself.
+The start button will always be the only information users see when accessing the website, any other implementations and future updates being added either before or after the quiz game itself.

 # Skeleton Plane